vishalgimhan/MachineLearning-Projects/README.md

 - **Text Processing**: Resumes are cleaned and tokenized, and stopwords are removed.
 A word cloud is generated to visualize the most common words.

 - **Model Training**: A KNeighbors Classifier is trained using TF-IDF features.
 The model achieves an accuracy of 99% on both the training and test sets.

+**8. SMS Spam Detection Classification Model**

+- **Dataset Preparation**: The dataset is loaded and cleaned by removing unnecessary columns and renaming others.
+The labels are encoded for further processing.

+- **Feature Extraction**: Text data is preprocessed using techniques like lowercasing, removing punctuation, and tokenization.
+The Bag of Words approach is implemented to convert text into numerical features.

+- **Model Training**: The dataset is split into training and testing sets.
+A Multinomial Naive Bayes model is trained on the training data.

+- **Model Evaluation**: The model’s performance is evaluated using metrics like accuracy, precision, recall, and F1 score, achieving high accuracy and precision.